Highlights

 Detailed Itinerary

-Day 1: Morning in Casablanca, afternoon in Rabat
+Day 1: Arrive in Casablanca, Transfer to Imperial City Rabat

+Welcome to Morocco!
 If you only visit one place in Casablanca—the commercial capital of Morocco—make it the Hassan II Mosque.
 Sitting in a picturesque location on the ocean, its 690 feet (210 m) minaret is the tallest structure in Morocco and the tallest minaret in the world.
-While the exterior and surrounding area are impressive, what makes this mosque even more unique is it is one of the few mosques in the country where non-Muslims are permitted to enter.
+While the exterior and surrounding area are impressive, this mosque is even more unique because it is one of the few mosques in the country where non-Muslims are permitted to enter.
 Join a morning tour of the mosque and marvel at the fine artisanship: hand-carved stone and wood, intricate marble floor detailing, and gilded ceilings.

-Venture north to the imperial city, and present-day capital, of Rabat (the other imperial cities are Meknes, Fes, and Marrakech).
+Venture north to Rabat's imperial city and present-day capital (the other imperial cities are Meknes, Fes, and Marrakech).
 Explore the medieval fortification of the Chellah Necropolis and wander the Roman and Islamic ruins.
 Enter through the grand door of the Kasbah des Oudaias into Rabat's old city center.
 From there, visit the 20th-century Andalusian Gardens and enjoy the serene space away from the crowds.
 Discover the Hassan Tower, a minaret of the incomplete mosque and Mausoleum of Mohamed V. A 12th-century project that was abandoned, where all that remains today is the tower and about 200 columns.

-Rise early to wander the quiet streets for your best chance to snap unobstructed photos, before joining your driver and continuing on towards Fes.
-Along the way stop and stretch your legs to explore the UNESCO protected Roman ruins of Volubilis.
+Rise early to wander the quiet streets for your best chance to snap unobstructed photos before joining your driver and continuing toward Fes.
+Along the way, stop and stretch your legs to explore the UNESCO-protected Roman ruins of Volubilis.
 A UNESCO World Heritage Site, Volubilis is a sprawling complex worth wandering.
-Founded in the 3rd century BCE it was abandoned in the 11th century and remains incredibly well-preserved.
-Marvel at the merchant homes and their visible heating systems underneath, the temples, and the nearly intact colorful mosaics in situ, including the Labors of Hercules.
+Founded in the third century BCE, it was abandoned in the 11th century and remains incredibly well-preserved.
+Marvel at the merchant homes (and their visible heating systems underneath), the temples, and the nearly-intact colorful mosaics in situ, including the Labors of Hercules.

-Continue on to Fes and navigate its impressively large and complicated medina that stretches down the hill.
+Continue to Fes and navigate its impressively large and complicated medina that stretches down the hill.
 Before venturing in, take a moment and visit the ruins of the Merenid Tombs and enjoy a panoramic view of the old city.
-Stay overnight in a beautiful riad in the medina (with an interior courtyard garden).
+Stay overnight in a beautiful riad (with an interior courtyard garden) in the medina.

 Chat with a local specialist who can help organize your trip.

-Day 4: Fes: Exploring the Imperial City and medieval Medina
+Day 4: Explore the Imperial City & Medieval Medina

 Fes is the oldest of the imperial cities in Morocco and perhaps the most interesting to explore.
-Its medina is listed as a UNESCO World Heritage Site and as one of the world's largest urban car-free areas, it remains relatively untouched since it was founded over 1000 years ago.
-Often considered the country's cultural capital, it is made up of two old medina quarters, Fes el Bali and Fes el Jdid, and the modern Ville Nouvelle, constructed during the French colonial era (1912-1956).
+Its medina is listed as a UNESCO World Heritage Site, and as one of the world's largest urban car-free areas, it has remained relatively untouched since it was founded over 1,000 years ago.
+Often considered the country's cultural capital, it comprises two old medina quarters, Fes el Bali and Fes el Jdid, and the modern Ville Nouvelle, constructed during the French colonial era (1912-1956).
 Meet your guide and spend a half day learning about the history and culture as you navigate the maze-like streets of the medinas.

 Start in Fes el Bali (789 CE) at the well-known Bab Boujeloud gate, and enter the main thoroughfare of Talâa Kebira.
-Discover how Spanish and Tunisian refugees influenced the medina's architecture as you make your way past shops and souks (markets) scanning local goods for gifts and souvenirs, watching the artisans at work.
+Discover how Spanish and Tunisian refugees influenced the medina's architecture as you pass shops and souks (markets), scanning local goods for gifts and souvenirs, and watching the artisans at work.
 Visit the Chouara Tannery and find a nearby leather shop for an encompassing view of the many stone wells filled with dye and men at work (a technique and process that is little changed over the centuries).

-Continue on to Erfoud, known for its date festival and fossil mining.
-Here you can visit a local collective to learn more about the process and meet some local artisans.
-End your day at Erg Chebbi, an extensive sea of sand dunes covering an area of 13.5 square miles (35 square km).
+Continue to Erfoud, known for its date festival and fossil mining.
+You can visit a local collective to learn more about the process and meet some local artisans.
+End your day at Erg Chebbi, a vast sea of dunes covering an area of 13.5 square miles (35 square km).
 Never stationary, the massive dunes shift and travel depending on the changing wind!
 Upon reaching Merzouga, switch gears and ride your camel through the dunes to your already-prepared-for-you camp.
-Climb a nearby sand dune to watch the sunset before returning to camp for a delicious dinner, relaxing by the campfire.
+Climb a nearby dune to watch the sunset before returning to camp for a delicious dinner, relaxing by the campfire.

-Catch the sunrise before heading to nearby Khemliya to experience a traditional Saharan village—its people originally from Mali.
+Catch the sunrise before heading to nearby Khemliya to experience a traditional Saharan village—its people are originally from Mali.
 Continue west to pass through a dramatic gate into Rissani.
-A market town, Rissani holds a livestock auction and is home to a "donkey parking lot", a site worth (hearing) and experiencing!
-Make your way to the desert town of Tinerhir before reaching the 984 feet (300 m) deep Todra Gorge.
+A market town, Rissani holds a livestock auction and is home to a "donkey parking lot," a site worth (hearing and) experiencing!
+Make your way to the desert town of Tinghir before reaching the 984 feet (300 m) deep Todra Gorge.
 You will have time to explore the gorge and relax in the cool water of the shallow Todra River.

-Day 7: Aït Benhaddou Kasbah and Tizi n'Tichka Pass over the High Atlas to Marrakech
+Day 7: Aït Benhaddou to Marrakech via Tizi n'Tichka Pass

 Travel to nearby Aït Benhaddou.
-A UNESCO World Heritage site, Aït Benhaddou is believed to date from the 11th century during a time when it held an important position along the trans-Saharan trade route between Marrakech, Ouarzazate, and the southern desert.
-Follow the narrow streets up to the Granary for a view of the surrounding landscapes.
-From there, ascend the High Atlas mountain range and look out for the highest peak, Mount Toubkal (13,671 feet or 4,167 m).
-Stop near the top of the Tizi n'Tichka pass (7,415 feet or 2,260 m) to enjoy the views over the mountain range.
+A UNESCO World Heritage site, Aït Benhaddou is believed to date from the 11th century, when it held an important position along the trans-Saharan trade route between Marrakech, Ouarzazate, and the southern desert.
+Follow the narrow streets up to the Granary to view the surrounding landscapes.
+From there, ascend the High Atlas mountain range and look out for the highest peak, Mount Toubkal (13,671 ft/ 4,167 m).
+Stop near the top of the Tizi n'Tichka pass (7,415 ft/ 2,260 m) to enjoy the views over the mountain range.

 As you descend the High Atlas, you will notice a dramatic change in the climate and landscape.
 Soon you will be a part of the noise and clamor of Marrakech.
 After a long day on the road, settle into your hotel and spend the rest of the afternoon as you like.
 In the early evening, the main square—and busiest square in all of Africa—Jemaa el-Fna, comes alive with musicians, performers, snake charmers, games, and food stalls, a catch-all of entertainment.
 If you want to enjoy the spectacle from a distance, choose one of the many cafés surrounding the square and enjoy a cup of mint tea and a meal.

-Nicknamed the "Red City" for its red sandstone walls and buildings, Marrakech was once an important trading capital for Atlas mountain tribes, and remains an exciting former imperial city.
+Nicknamed the "Red City" for its red sandstone walls and buildings, Marrakech was once a significant trading capital for Atlas mountain tribes and remains an exciting imperial city.
 Begin exploring Marrakech's ancient medina, starting with the Koutoubia Mosque and Gardens.
-Though the mosque cannot be entered by non-muslims, it's worth checking out its 12th-century foundations and 253 feet (77 m) minaret.
+Though non-muslims cannot enter the mosque, it's worth checking out its 12th-century foundations and 253 feet (77 m) minaret.
 Visit the fountains and pools in the adjoining garden.

-If time allows, complete any last minute shopping or check out Majorelle Gardens.
-Not far from the commotion of the medina, a visit to these lush and expansive gardens offers the perfect place to escape the heat and noise, before you transfer back to Casablanca for your return flight (3 hour transport).
+If time allows, complete any last-minute shopping or check out Majorelle Gardens.
+Not far from the commotion of the medina, a visit to these lush and expansive gardens offers the perfect place to escape the heat and noise before you transfer back to Casablanca for your return flight (three-hour transport).